-Communicate your need for family and medical leave with your supervisor as soon as possible and use the Protected Leave Request Form and the appropriate certification form, below.
+Communicate your need for family and medical leave with your supervisor and agency human resources professional as soon as possible.
+You will be required to submit a Protected Leave Request Form to your agency human resources professional, along with other required documentation.
 Follow your department’s request for time off procedure and enter the appropriate leave of absence payroll codes into the payroll system.
 HR staff: Use the Protected Leave Response Form to respond.

 The following forms are used to obtain a certification by a health care provider to support your request for family and medical leave: